Can my Boss Fire me if I File for Bankruptcy?

 Under this law, private employers are prohibited from firing and employee or denying employment to parties who have filed bankruptcy.
 It is illegal for them to do so.
 However, some employers obtain credit reports of potential employees as a screening method before hiring.
 If you work in financially related industries such as banking or you are applying for a position where you will be handling money (bookkeeper, accountant, payroll), this is especially common and something to take into account as you make the decision whether or not to file.

 If you are facing garnishment or foreclosure and considering bankruptcy, it is crucial to consult an attorney experienced in bankruptcy matters who to help you evaluate your individual situation and explain your legal options.
-For a complimentary consultation please contact The Law Offices of Dixon Davis, LLC at (404) 593-2620 to schedule a free consultation.
+For a complimentary consultation please contact The Law Offices of Charles Clapp at (404) 585-0040 to schedule a free consultation.